MKAbdElrahman/bluelight/README.md

 - To prepare responses, handlers talk to the application services layer which should be representative of the usecases.

 - The domain objects should have no clue that they are bing used in a web application or stored using a sql database.
-I'm strongly againest putting annotaions or core domain entities.
+I'm strongly againest putting annotaions on core domain entities.